 Coworking is a popular option for remote workers and employees who prefer to work closer to home but not necessarily at home.

 Why?
-Much of it comes down to the camaraderie above and mutual support found in coworking spaces, not to mention the feeling of accountability.
-It’s a lot harder to slack off from your day job when you’re surrounded by head-down, hardworking professionals.
+Much of it comes down to the camaraderie above, the mutual support found in coworking spaces, nandthe feeling of accountability.
+When head-down, hardworking professionals surround you, it’s much harder to slack off from your day job.

 Here’s a quick rundown of the benefits of coworking for businesses:

-- Collaborate with other professionals: Coworking offers a fantastic opportunity to spend time in a professional workplace environment filled with people from many different backgrounds.
-From creatives and designers to marketers and analysts to specialist consultants and accountants, you have the opportunity to work with and learn from talented people with a vast variety of skill sets.
+- Collaborate with other professionals: Coworking offers a fantastic opportunity to spend time with people from different backgrounds in a professional workplace.
+You can work with and learn from talented people with various skill sets, from creatives and designers to marketers and analysts to specialist consultants and accountants.

 - Network and share contacts: When you share space with other professionals, networking and new business opportunities happen organically.
 It’s a great way to do business together and build your network.